B2 road (Namibia): Route

-B2 begins in Walvis Bay at a roundabout intersection with C14 and heads north along the coast of the South Atlantic Ocean for about 35 kilometers to Swakopmund.
-The route then heads northeast & east through inland Namibia for 291 kilometers where it ends at an intersection with B1 near Okahandja.
+B2 begins in Walvis Bay at a roundabout intersection with the C14 and heads north along the coast of the South Atlantic Ocean for about 35 kilometers to Swakopmund.
+The route then heads northeast & east through inland Namibia for 291 kilometers where it ends at an intersection with B1 near Okahandja, approximately 74 kilometres north of Windhoek.
 The route passes through the Namib-Naukluft National Park and the Namib Desert.
 Major towns along the route are Arandis, Usakos, and Karibib.